Test Models Using MATLAB-Based Simulink Tests

 You must have Requirements Toolbox to include requirements links.

-To add links to requirements from a file being edited in the MATLAB Editor, see Requirements Traceability for MATLAB Code Lines (Requirements Toolbox).
+To add links to requirements from a file being edited in the MATLAB Editor, see Requirements Traceability for MATLAB Code (Requirements Toolbox).
 For

 MATLAB test files, you add links using the same process.
 However, the text you